 Named “One of the 10 Best Museums in Phoenix” by USA Today and

 The Shemer Art Center and Museum is located at the southeast corner of Camelback Road and East Arcadia Lane (48th Street) in Phoenix.
 Set at the base of Camelback Mountain, the site offers panoramic views of the beautiful Arcadia neighborhood, framed by a touch of nostalgia.

 In July 1984, long-time Phoenix resident and real estate investor Martha Evvard Shemer purchased the twice-renovated, Sante-Fe mission-style home and land.
 Working with Mayor Terry Goddard, Mrs. Shemer donated the home to the City of Phoenix, not only to preserve the historical property but to also ensure it was used as a community center for city residents.

-Areas of instruction offered year-round by professional teaching artists include drawing, painting, print making, sculpture, ceramics, mixed media, photography, metals and jewelry-making.
+Areas of instruction offered year-round by professional teaching artists include drawing, painting, print making, sculpture, ceramics, fused glass, mixed media, photography and jewelry-making.
 Additional features of the Shemer Art Center include a boutique gift shop plus an outdoor sculpture garden, both featuring beautiful, one-of-a-kind works of art created by some of Arizona’s most talented artists, for viewing and for sale.